openpatch/scratch-for-java/README.md

 To add a new sound call `stage.addSound("newSound", "path/to/newSound.wav");`.
 Afterwards you can play the sound by calling `stage.playSound("newSound");`.

-Hint: On my notebook I was not able to playback mp3 files, therefore I converted them to wav files with [SoundConverter](http://soundconverter.org/).
+Hint: On my notebook I was not able to play back mp3 files, therefore I converted them to `wav` files with [SoundConverter](http://soundconverter.org/).

 ### ScratchSprite